The Lennox Hannay Charitable Trust

 Overview

-The Lennox Hannay Charitable Trust was established on 31 March 2000 as a charitable company in England and Wales (Charity Number 1080198).
+The Lennox Hannay Charitable Trust was established on 31 March 2000 as a charitable company in England and Wales (Charity Number 1080198, Company Number 03965249).
 The Trust's charitable objects are broad: to promote and support charitable purposes and organisations that are exclusively charitable according to the law of England and Wales, as the trustees decide.
 In its most recent financial year ending 31 March 2024, the Trust awarded £730,350 in grants, an increase from £664,295 in the previous reporting period.
-The Trust reports that its “most significant support” is in the area of relief of those in need by reason of youth, age, ill health, disability, financial hardship or other disadvantage.
+The Trust reports that its most significant area of support in recent years is the advancement of health and the saving of lives.
 The Trust is administered by RF Trustee Co.
-Limited (appointed as trustee in 2018) and has only four trustees on its board, with governance characterized by limited age diversity.
+Limited (appointed as trustee in 2018).

 Funding Priorities